-- 1) Redeveloping of all Standard Operating Procedures (SOP) in line with current anticipated framework. - 2) 1st line contingency plan - 3) 2nd line contingency plan if 1st line plan not successful
+- Redeveloping of all Standard Operating Procedures (SOP) in line with current anticipated framework. - 2) 1st line contingency plan - 3) 2nd line contingency plan if 1st line plan not successful

-The Ministry wishes to assure that once the above processes are ascertained, the Framework should be completed and implemented.
+The Ministry assured that once the above processes were ascertained, the Framework should be completed and implemented.